Who Are Locum Tenens Providers and What Do They Do?

 But why would a health care client or provider choose a locum tenens physician over a traditional hire?
 Just like physicians that choose these flexible locum tenens appointments, flexibility is a value-add for hospitals and health care administrators as well.

-Locum tenens physicians can fill in when hospitals are short-staffed or where there is a higher patient demand.
+Locum tenens physicians can fill in when hospitals are short-staffed or where there is higher patient demand.
 Because these physicians often work on short-term contracts, human resource departments may also enjoy the flexibility in their budgets, as they save on health care benefits for their physicians, 401K matching, salaries, and other expected permanent-hire benefits.

 Rural hospitals or health care groups may have a difficult time attracting full-time physicians, but locum tenens physicians may be more willing to work in rural areas with underserved populations for short-term contract lengths.
 A great advantage of today’s flexible workplace innovations like locum tenens positions or telehealth and telemedicine is the ability to serve and provide access to rural and traditionally underserved communities.